Slicer/SlicerLanguagePacks/README.md

 Language can be selected in menu: Edit -> Application Settings, General section -> Language.
 If the language selector does not appear then go to "Internationalization" section and toggle the checkbox.
 The application has to be restarted after changing language.

 ![](Docs/LanguageSelector.png)

+## Advanced use

+### Install translation files offline

+Translation (.ts) files can be downloaded to a folder and installed from there later, without network access.

+Translation files can be downloaded from Weblate or GitHub.
+For example, open [Slicer project in Weblate](https://hosted.weblate.org/project/3d-slicer) select translation page of a language (such as [French](https://hosted.weblate.org/projects/3d-slicer/3d-slicer/fr/)), then in the menu choose `Files` -> `Download translation`.

+Install the translation files:
+- Select `Local folder` option
+- Set the folder containing .ts file(s) in `Input folder` in `Input translations` section.
+- Check `Latest file only` option to only use the latest downloaded .ts file.
+It is useful if local folder is set directly to the web browser's download folder.
+- Compile the translation files and install them into the application by clicking `Update translation files` button.